All Episodes

 Well, I'll tell you what, they can both have it.

-And maybe you and I maybe you and I should lead it, then we'll get something done.
+Maybe you and I. Maybe you and I should lead it.

 I'm busy.

-All right, my brother, have a great day.
+All right, my brother.

 All right.

-I'll be thinking of you on Sunday night watching the game.
+I'll be thinking of you on Sunday night, watching the game.

-I'm definitely gonna be thinking of you.
+I'm definitely going to be thinking of you.

-34-10, you think 10 points Arizona.
+34-10, you think 10 points, Arizona.

 Yes.